syncfusion-content/xamarin-docs/Xamarin/DateTime-Range-Navigator/overview.md

 ---
 layout: post
-title: About Xamarin DateTime Range Navigator control | Syncfusion®
+title: About Xamarin DateTime Range Navigator control | Syncfusion
 description: Learn here all about introduction of Syncfusion® Xamarin DateTime Range Navigator (SfDateTimeRangeNavigator) control and more.
 platform: xamarin
 control: SfDateTimeRangeNavigator